X

 Our senior interior designer, Cristina Chirila, worked on a private residence with a modest living room featuring a relatively large sliding door.
 This presented a challenge for sofa arrangement, as many configurations would result in one sofa obstructing the doorway.

-If there's one valuable lesson from this living room design, it's that conventional rules regarding sofa arrangements needn't be rigidly followed.
+If there's one valuable lesson from this living room design, it's that conventional rules regarding sofa arrangements need not be rigidly followed.
 You should feel empowered to position your sitting room couches according to your space's unique dimensions and design, or simply what intuitively feels most appropriate for your lifestyle.

 Ben selected curved sofas, as organic shapes naturally complement open floor plans and function effectively in smaller spaces due to their space-efficient design.
 The sofas were arranged at a wide angle to each other, with a rug beneath them to define the living area and distinguish it from the dining zone.